asimwe1/rust_chatapp/site/guide/4-requests.md

 ## Forms

 Forms are one of the most common types of data handled in web applications, and Rocket makes handling them easy.
+Rocket supports both `multipart` and `x-www-form-urlencoded` forms out of the box, enabled by the [`Form`] data guard and derivable [`FromForm`] trait.

 Say your application is processing a form submission for a new todo `Task`.
 The form contains two fields: `complete`, a checkbox, and `type`, a text field.
 You can easily handle the form request in Rocket as follows:

 ```rust
 # #[macro_use] extern crate rocket;